 How Much Hair Loss Is Normal ?
 And What You Probably Don't Know About Hair Loss

-If your feel that your hair is dropping in handfuls and you feel that you are starting to look more like your balding uncle than curly-haired beauty or hunk, then read on and do something about it!
+If you feel that your hair is dropping in handfuls and you feel that you are starting to look more like your balding uncle than curly-haired beauty or hunk, then read on and do something about it!
 First of all, calm down!
-If you are a woman, then bear in mind that 90 per cent of women’s hair loss is only temporary; it is probably not as serious as you think.
-Every hair has a life cycle of its own which ends with it falling out to make room for new one to grow.
+If you are a woman, then bear in mind that 90 percent of women’s hair loss is only temporary; it is probably not as serious as you think.
+Every hair has a life cycle of its own which ends with it falling out to make room for a new one to grow.
 At any moment of time, only about 80 percent of your hairs are growing.
 The growing phase lasts from two to six years, varying from one individual to another.
 The other 20 percent of the hair has ceased to grow and gone into inactive period of about 3 months before finally falling out.

 How Much Hair Loss Is Normal?

 According to research, it is normal to lose 50–100 hairs every day.
 This may sound like a lot, but do bear in mind that we have a total of between 90,000 to 150,000 hairs on our heads.
 Normally, we don’t even notice losing about 100 if we shampoo and brush our hair daily.
 However, if you have long hair and the longer it is, the more you will notice the loss because the length makes it look more in the brush or on the floor.
-Also, if you have simple and easy hair style, and do not style your hair often, you may be surprised at just how many hairs are left behind in the brush when you suddenly decide to use the brush to style your hair one day.
-If you really have a serious hair loss problem, you will notice a loss of over 10 to 50 per cent of the hairs on any one area of your head.
+Also, if you have a simple and easy hairstyle and do not style your hair often, you may be surprised at just how many hairs are left behind in the brush when you suddenly decide to use the brush to style your hair one day.
+If you really have a serious hair loss problem, you will notice a loss of over 10 to 50 percent of the hairs on any one area of your head.

 How Did You Lose Your Hair?

-1) If the ends are blunt, then your hair is breaking off, rather than falling out.
+- If the ends are blunt, then your hair is breaking off, rather than falling out.
 You will need to look at the general condition of your hair.
 Did you perm your hair lately?
 Over perm hair is more susceptible to breakage

-2) If the ends are tapered, your hair has been falling out from the roots.
+- If the ends are tapered, your hair has been falling out from the roots.